 1. Crude Oil

 Crude oil is one of the highly demanding energy commodities in the market.
-Though you can find natural oil reserves globally, some countries with top oil energy production are Venezuela, Saudi Arabia, the United States, Russia, China, and Iran.
+Though you can find natural oil reserves globally, Venezuela, Saudi Arabia, the United States, Russia, China, and Iran are some countries with top oil energy production.

-Since oil is needed in every aspect of daily life, from cars to cosmetics and more, it is an excellent commodity to buy and sell in the energy market.
+Since oil is needed in every aspect of daily life, from cars to cosmetics, it is an excellent commodity to buy and sell in the energy market.

-Crude oil trading requires market knowledge and exceptional skills to make consistent profits from your investment.
-Before directly investing their money, people looking to trade crude oil and its derivatives must consider several aspects, including what moves this commodity and price history.
+Crude oil trading requires market knowledge and exceptional skills to profit consistently from your investment.
+Before directly investing their money, people looking to trade crude oil and its derivatives must consider several aspects, including what moves this commodity and its price history.

 Also, crude oil is not a uniform energy product.
 There are several types of crude oil products based on the characteristics of the raw material, such as origin and gravity.
 For this reason, there are crude oil futures contracts with varying names, like West Texas Intermediate (WTI), Brent, Hardisty Western Canadian, and Edmonton Light Sweet.